 How is PML diagnosed?

-Many of the symptoms of PML are similar to those seen with other HIV-related diseases (e.g., toxoplasmosis, cryptococcal meningitis, and lymphoma of the central nervous system).
-Thus, it is important to determine the exact cause of these symptoms so that the correct treatment can be started.
+Many symptoms are similar to those seen with other HIV-related diseases (toxoplasmosis, cryptococcal meningitis, lymphoma, etc.).
+Thus, it is important to know the exact cause of these symptoms so that the correct treatment is started.

-Unfortunately, there are no treatments that have been proven to be effective for PML.
-A handful of drug treatments have been studied in clinical trials, but results have been disappointing.
-Examples of treatments tested in clinical trials include cytosine arabinoside (Cytosar-U, DepoCyt), topotecan (Hycamtin), cidofovir (Vistide), and high-dose intravenous zidovudine (Retrovir).
+A handful of PML treatments have been studied in clinical studies, but results have been disappointing.
+Examples include cytosine arabinoside (Cytosar-U, DepoCyt), topotecan (Hycamtin), cidofovir (Vistide), mefloquine (Lariam, etc.), high-dose IV zidovudine (Retrovir), and interferon-alfa or -beta.
 Some proved to be too toxic to use, while others failed to improve symptoms or survival.